Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,173.56,190.88.md

 ### Transcript

-> power snip and I are gonna take a train to a nuclear power plant I'm here at ring house nuclear power plant and that
+> so in the spirit of trains and nuclear power snip and I are gonna take a train to a nuclear power plant I'm here at ring house nuclear power plant and that is because of course we are adding